Jeff Gordon: Late Winston and Nextel Cup (2002–2007)

 Gordon only recorded two wins in 2006 at Infineon and Chicagoland, while also recording only two poles at Dover and Phoenix's second dates.
 The next year, his performance improved greatly, winning six races and seven poles.
 Gordon's first win of 2007 was at Phoenix, tying Darrell Waltrip's modern-day record of 59 poles, followed by tying Dale Earnhardt for sixth all-time in overall number of Cup wins.
 At Talladega, he recorded his 77th career Nextel Cup victory, to the dismay of the fans, who began throwing beer cans at Gordon's car.
 Gordon would win five more times during the season, at Darlington, Pocono, Talladega and Charlotte; Gordon's seven poles occurred at Fontana, Bristol, four consecutive at Texas, Phoenix, Talladega and Richmond, Daytona, Watkins Glen, Michigan and Martinsville.
 However, Gordon finished the Chase second in the standings to HMS teammate Jimmie Johnson by 77 points.
 Gordon finished the year with 30 top tens, setting a new modern era Nextel Cup Series record.
-By August 12, Gordon had finished outside the top 10 in only 3 of 23 races so far.
+By August 12, Gordon had finished outside the top-ten in only three of 23 races so far.
 This marked the second time that Gordon lost a championship because of the Chase points system.
-He ended the regular season 312 points ahead of second place in the standings, but since he had less wins than Jimmie Johnson, he started behind him in the Chase.
+He ended the regular season 312 points ahead of second place in the standings, but since he had less wins than Johnson, he started behind him in the Chase.
 Had the Chase not existed, Gordon would have won the championship by 353 points.